-26 Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?
+28 Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?

 Yes, with respect to non-compete covenants.
-See question 25.
+See question 27.

 The compensation cannot be paid during employment but only after notification of the termination.
 The compensation must be fixed and its amount must be determinable (eg, it cannot be paid with stock options).
-It is generally fixed by the collective bargaining agreement, if applicable.
+It is generally fixed by the collective bargaining agreement, if applicable, and is paid through monthly payments during the period of restriction